Penn Neuroscience Society

 Description

-If you are curious about how the brain functions and how you can pursue a career in neuroscience, Penn Neuroscience Society, a student organization at the University of Pennsylvania, is the perfect place for you!
+If you are curious about how the brain functions and how you can pursue a career in neuroscience or any related field, Neuroscience Society, a student organization at the University of Pennsylvania, is the perfect place for you!
 Join us for discussions, lectures, and workshops given by some of the world’s most prominent neurologists and neurosurgeons from the University.

 Join our Listserv!